gasampaiosouza/country_API/README.md

 - [x] search by country
 - [x] search by region
-- [x] clear input icon
-- [ ] more country information on click
-- [ ] increase application's performance
+- [x] increase application's performance
-- [ ] make it's programming a bit more functional
+- [x] make it's programming a bit more functional

 ### Made with